 Kevin clarified with Rev Bri-anne and Val Winters that the Fundraising Advisory Committee operates in an advisory capacity, so the execution of an event is the responsibility of the person initiating the request.

+Clarification of Trustees involvement in Fund-Raising events.
+(Elizabeth Clarke)

+Trustees are interested in supporting Fundraising events by attending these events, being volunteers, etc. assisting with recruiting some of the Chairs and encouraging others to participate in Fundraising events.
+Trustees do not determine what Fundraising events will be held during the year, we do not find the Chairs for all of the fundraising events or oversee events other than the occasional events that Trustees may chair.
+Planning what Fund-Raising events will run, obtaining Chairs and overseeing these events is the responsibility of Council.
+Council, not Trustees is responsible for the operations of Jubilee.

 Kevin would like to schedule a meeting to discuss potential fundraising initiatives.
 Rev Norm suggested that he and Kevin host a pizza party for anyone to bring their fundraising ideas.